-A FUNKY LOWDOWN CHRISTMAS: Salty, soul diva Millie Jackson serves up a ghetto-fabulous holiday buffet
+A FUNKY LOWDOWN CHRISTMAS: Salty, soul diva Millie Jackson serves up a yummy holiday buffet

 BY DANIEL KUSNER